Salty liquorice: Types

 Reaction of (ammonium)-ions in base solution to ammonia and water.

 Health and safety

 Germany and European Union

 Before implementation of the current European Union community-wide list of permitted flavouring substances used in food, national food legislation in Germany required that a content from above 2% ammonium chloride (salmiak salt) in salty liquorice was required to carry the label "Adult Liquorice – Not Children's Liquorice" (Erwachsenenlakritz – Kein Kinderlakritz) on packaging.
 When the ingredient content of ammonium chloride (salmiak salt) was between 4.49% and 7.99%, the declaration "extra strong" (extra stark) was also required on packaging.
-More than 7.99% of ammonium chloride (salmiak salt) was not permitted in Germany at that point in time.
+More than 7.99% of ammonium chloride (salmiak salt) was not permitted in Germany at that point.
 Since then, the upper limit on ammonium chloride has been lifted.

 Other uses

 In addition to being used in candy, salmiak is also used to flavour vodka, chocolate, distilled rye brandy, ice cream, cola drinks, snus, and meat.